2018 Sculpture Awards and Exhibition

 - 4 May - 3 Jun 2018

 This exhibition aims to establish closer links between the University and artists, and engage with the community by providing a valuable educational and cultural resource, as well as enhancing the campus environment for teaching and learning.
-The Western Sydney University Sculpture Award showcases major works by significant Australian artists, who have created sculptures especially for the University's Campbelltown Campus.
+The Western Sydney University Sculpture Award showcases major works by significant Australian and international artists, who have created sculptures especially for the University's Campbelltown Campus.

 Prizes in the 2018 Western Sydney University Sculpture Award and Exhibition: